turbits/essex_eportfolio/pages/module5/unit-assignments/unit3/m5u3-proposal-review.md

 # Unit 3 ePortfolio Activity: Research Proposal Review

+>Note that you may find that you could be using a mixture of both the research methods and the data collection methods.
+These considerations should be included in your presentation of the Project Proposal in Unit 10.

-Considering your thoughts on your chosen area of interest for your project:
+>Considering your thoughts on your chosen area of interest for your project:

 >Q1: Which of the methods described in this week's reading would you think would suit your purpose?